What makes a cleaning product 'green'? What are the benefits of switching to green cleaners?

-Many conventional cleaning products contain harmful chemicals that are toxic to both people and the environment.
-In general, these products aren’t any better at cleaning than non-toxic cleaners that are safe to use and have a low environmental impact.
+Conventional cleaning products - Many contain harmful chemicals that are toxic to both people and the environment.
+In general, these products aren’t any better at cleaning than non-toxic cleaners that are safe to use and have a low environmental impact .

-Green cleaners are absent of harsh chemicals that make people sick and can pollute waterways and soil.
+Green cleaning products - Are absent of harsh chemicals that make people sick and can create air and water pollution .

-- Green Seal, UL ECOLOGO or UL GREENGUARD Certified - Independent, third-party certification ensures green products live up to their claims.
+- Certified by Green Seal, UL ECOLOGO or UL GREENGUARD - Independent, third-party certification ensures green products live up to their claims.
 Learn more about ecolabels below.

 - Concentrated with clear dilution instructions – Ready-to-use cleaners are 90 percent water.
 Buying concentrated cleaners prevents packaging waste.
 However, proper dilution is key to a product’s safety.
 Learn more.